hamedniroomand/nuxt-nest-boilerplate/readme.md

 yarn build
 ```

 This builds both the frontend and backend for production.
+The Nuxt app is generated as static files and will be served by the NestJS server.

 ### Production start